I am a firm believer that employees come to work and want to do a good job.

 Create written goals, a clear job description, and a daily task list to help manage employee performance.

-We may not all be able to build a state of the art facility but we can pay attention to those things that create a comfortable and employee-friendly workspace.
+We may not all be able to build a state-of-the-art facility, but we can pay attention to those things that create a comfortable and employee-friendly workspace.